03/03/2022

 4. Identify Risks in your Health

-Randox Health believe in managing your health through testing, attack risks once detected to ultimately defend your future which is why we’ve introduced our Heart Health Home Testing Kits.
-This will test your HDL, LDL and Total Cholesterol levels as well as your Triglycerides.
+Randox Health believe in managing your health through testing, attack risks once detected and ultimately defend your future.
+We know that home is where the heart is which is why there’s the option to test from home with Heart Health Home Testing Kits.
+This kit ultimately acts as a HDL, LDL and Total Cholesterol blood test and monitors other markers too such as Triglycerides & Lipoproteins (a) & (b).

 With this, there’s no need to travel to a clinic and back.
-You can take your sample, send return using a supplied Royal Mail return label and receive a comprehensive report detailing these levels within the comfort of your own home.
+You take your sample, send it to a Randox lab using a prepaid Royal Mail return label and in 3-5 working days receive a comprehensive report detailing these levels within the comfort of your own home.